northeastern-rc/rc-public-documentation/docs/source/software/modules.md

 ## Module show example

 Before loading a module, type `module show <name of module>` to see if there are any dependencies or commands that you need to execute before loading the module.
 In some cases, a module might depend on having other modules loaded to work as expected.
-While modules are a convenient way of loading software to use on Discovery, scientific software can come with many packages and dependencies.
-In addition to module, you should review other ways of loading software on Discovery.
-See {ref}`software-overview` for more information on different ways you can install software on Discovery.
+While modules are a convenient way of loading software to use on the cluster, scientific software can come with many packages and dependencies.
+In addition to module, you should review other ways of loading software on the cluster.
+See {ref}`software-overview` for more information on different ways you can install software on the cluster.
 The figure below shows an example of `module show` with the software package called amber.

 ![Alt text](../images/moduleshow.jpg)